ChoiWheatley/choi-workspace/Readme.md

 ```
 - Backtracking = Bruteforce + Condition
 	We can improve Bruteforce program using backtracking method.
 Halting the iteration in which the result can be impossible or tedious.
+- Halt conditions on Recursive functions. just return boolean value whether or not is on a halt condition.
+You can check when calling inside this recursive iteration, return true when its return value is also true

 ---